Etrian Odyssey (video game)

 Etrian Odyssey is a 2007 3D dungeon crawler role-playing video game by Atlus for the Nintendo DS.
 It centers around first-person exploration of a mysterious dungeon known as the Yggdrasil Labyrinth using a player-created party of characters.
 The game received mixed to positive reviews from critics, who criticized its punishing difficulty as limiting its appeal, but also making its gameplay more rewarding.

 A remake, titled Etrian Odyssey Untold: The Millennium Girl, was released for Nintendo 3DS in 2013.
-A remastered version of the original is set to release for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey HD.
+A remastered version of the original released for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey HD.

 Gameplay

-Drawing comparisons to titles such as Wizardry and The Bard's Tale, Etrian Odyssey challenges players with exploring and mapping a vast dungeon.
+Etrian Odyssey has players explore and map a vast dungeon.
 Players navigate through the dungeon in fixed increments.
 Time passes only when an action is taken, causing movement, random encounters, and combat to all be entirely turn-based.
-The game uses a first-person view to present the dungeon using a combination of relatively simple 3D computer graphics for environments and single-frame 2D sprites for enemies.
+The game uses a first-person view to present the dungeon using a combination of 3D computer graphics for environments and single-frame 2D sprites for enemies.

 Etrian Odyssey requires that players maintain their own map by annotating (with the stylus) a small map displayed on the DS's touchscreen.
 The player is free to map accurately or haphazardly.
 However, the player cannot draw their own symbols, and must instead use the game's limited set of pre-designed symbols.
 The game also limits the number of symbols that can be used for each level map.

 In addition to normal random encounters, the player must overcome "FOEs" (Field On Enemies), which are exceptionally powerful monsters which wander around the dungeon in much the same way as the player's party, advancing whenever the player does.
 The AI of FOEs varies, but most will wander the dungeon in a set circular path until they sense the player's party, after which they will move directly towards the party.
 If the player encounters an FOE in an area with multiple FOEs, it is possible for a second or even third FOE to join the battle if it reaches the party before they defeat the first one.

 Like most early RPGs, Etrian Odyssey uses custom characters from a number of different character classes.
 While only five characters can be in the party at a single time, a much larger number can be created and kept in waiting back at the "guild hall".
 Characters can be switched in and out of the party when in town, so if a given specialty is needed for a specific obstacle, the party can be tailored appropriately.
 The player allocates skill points to specific skills during level advancement.